AslerRoca/Deep-CXR-Score/README.md

 ![MRI scoring system](figures/mriscoresystem.png)

 Standardized chest MRI was performed after diagnosis or referral starting at ~3 months of age and then annually.
 Imaging was performed using three similar 1.5 T scanners from the same manufacturer (Magnetom Symphony, Magnetom Avanto, Magnetom Aera; Siemens Healthineers, Erlangen, Germany).
-Protocols were kept constant over the study period apart from minor adaptations to software versions (thesis references: 31, 20, 28, 29, 42, 43, 44, 23, 32, 46, 47).
+Protocols were kept constant over the study period apart from minor adaptations to software versions.

 In brief, T1-weighted sequences before and after IV contrast and T2-weighted sequences before contrast were acquired.
 Four-dimensional lung perfusion imaging used macrocyclic gadolinium-based contrast agents (0.1 mmol/kg body weight of gadobutrol or gadoteric acid) injected at 3–5 ml/s.
 Children ≤ 5 years were routinely sedated with oral or rectal chloral hydrate (100 mg/kg, max 2 g) and monitored with MR-compatible pulse oximetry.
 Renal function was checked before contrast administration.
 Contrast required for 4D perfusion imaging was avoided in infancy due to prescription regulations.

-All MRI examinations were assessed by the same validated reader (MOW) using the established scoring system (thesis references: 31, 20, 28, 29, 42, 43, 44, 23, 32, 46, 47, 25).
+All MRI examinations were assessed by the same validated reader (MOW) using the established scoring system.
 Prior MRI results were available to the reader for comparison.
 Each lobe and the lingula were scored as 0 (absent), 1 (<50% involved), or 2 (≥50% involved) for bronchiectasis/wall thickening, mucus plugging, sacculation/abscess, consolidation, special finding/pleural lesion, and perfusion abnormalities.
 Morphology items sum to the MRI morphology score, perfusion abnormalities sum to the MRI perfusion score, and both sum to the MRI global score (0–72).

 ### Chest x-ray

 All chest x-rays were acquired in either posterior–anterior or anterior–posterior projection.
-Chest x-rays used for ETI evaluation were scored using the modified Chrispin–Norman score (frontal view only) by the same reader (MOW) (thesis references: cn_1, cn_2).
+Chest x-rays used for ETI evaluation were scored using the modified Chrispin–Norman score (frontal view only) by the same reader (MOW).

 The modified Chrispin–Norman score grades CF lung damage on a single frontal film.
 The image is divided into four lung quadrants.
 Four radiographic features are assessed—bronchial line (tram-track) shadows, ring shadows, mottled (nodular) shadows, and large soft shadows representing consolidation or atelectasis.
 Each feature is scored per quadrant on a 3-point scale (0 = absent, 1 = mild, 2 = marked), yielding a maximum of 32 points.